doyousketch2/afk/README.md

 - [x] keep a list of who tried to message you, while you were away
 - [x] menu, so you can add common nicknames

-ToDo:
-- [ ] custom response messages
-  kinda~sorta already implimented...
-  random list you can edit in the *init.lua* file.
-  might make a menu for it

 - [x] known limitations:
   you can't use this with another CSM that has custom message responses.
   it appears minetest only allows one instance of  *.register_on_receiving_chat_messages()*
+  so it won't work with my friendly_chat CSM, or another one that colors chat
+  but I'll probably merge the functions, so all this code will end up in that one

+ToDo:
+- [ ] custom response messages
+  kinda~sorta already implimented, might make a menu for it
+  there's a random list you can easily edit in the *init.lua* file.

+**Install:**
 unzip in your **/minetest/clientmods/** folder
 > rename folder so it just says **afk** instead of *afk-master*